KittyCAD/zoo-mcp/README.md

 mcp.run()
 ```

-Individual tools can be used in your own code as well
+Individual tools can be used in your own python code as well
 ```python
 from mcp.server.fastmcp import FastMCP from zoo_mcp.tools import text_to_cad